show_page.php1 : dv20.jpg

 HISTORY: There was a sudden onset of mortality affecting 10% of the flock.
 Sick birds adopted a crouching position with ruffled feathers and died within 48 hours.

 HISTOPATHOLOGIC DESCRIPTION: Liver: Randomly affecting 60% of the section, there is multifocal to coalescing disruption of the hepatic cord architecture characterized by hepatocellular degeneration and/or necrosis admixed with eosinophilic and karyorrhectic debris (lytic necrosis), edema, and fibrin.
-Hepatocytes within the affected areas exhibit one of the following changes: are swollen with pale eosinophilic, vacuolated cytoplasm, often with one discrete cytoplasmic vacuole up to 15 um in diameter (lipid degeneration), are hypereosinophilic and shrunken with rounded to angular cytoplasm and a shrunken, pyknotic nucleus (single cell death), or are lost.
-Degenerate hepatocyte nuclei occasionally contain 10-20 um, round to irregularly round, basophilic, smudgy, intranuclear inclusion bodies that fill and expand the nucleus and peripheralize the chromatin.
-Multifocally portal areas are expanded by moderate numbers of heterophils, lymphocytes, fewer macrophages, and plasma cells.
+Hepatocytes within the affected areas exhibit one of the following changes: swollen with pale eosinophilic, vacuolated cytoplasm, often with one discrete cytoplasmic vacuole up to 15 µm in diameter (lipid change), hypereosinophilic and shrunken with rounded to angular cytoplasm and a shrunken, pyknotic nucleus (single cell necrosis), or are lost.
+Degenerate hepatocyte nuclei occasionally contain 10-20 µm, round to irregularly round, basophilic, smudgy, intranuclear inclusion bodies that fill and expand the nucleus and peripheralize the chromatin.
+Multifocally portal areas are expanded by low numbers of heterophils, lymphocytes, fewer macrophages, and plasma cells with admixed karyorrhectic debris.
+In some periportal regions there are granulocytic precursors (extramedullary hematopoiesis).
 Multifocally, sinusoids are expanded and congested by erythrocytes.
 The capsule is mildly undulant.

 MORPHOLOGIC DIAGNOSIS: Liver: Hepatitis, necrotizing, multifocal to coalescing, random, acute, with numerous hepatocellular basophilic intranuclear viral inclusions, chicken, avian.